-How does the Bose QuietComfort 45 compare to the Sony WH-1000XM5?
+How do the Bose QuietComfort Headphones compare to the Sony WH-1000XM5?

-This one’s no contest, the Sony WH-1000XM5 drubs the Bose QuietComfort 45 both in overall noise attenuation and wireless audio performance.
-Sure, the frequency response of the Bose is best when you use the treble reducer preset, but out of the box, it sounds pretty grating.
-The Sony on the other hand is bassy, but a bit more consumer-friendly—all while offering a much higher bitrate for better-quality listening.
+This one’s no contest, the Sony WH-1000XM5 drubs the Bose QuietComfort Headphones both in overall noise attenuation and wireless audio performance.
+Sure, the frequency response of the Bose doesn’t have the same bass shelf nor wide boost in the highs, but Sony’s app at least lets you EQ a bit more than Bose’s does.
+The Sony on the other hand is bassy, but a bit more consumer-friendly — all while offering a much higher bitrate for better-quality listening.

 Of course, firmware updates could improve either set of headphones, so this one’s a little less cut and dry.
 However, dollar for dollar the Sony WH-1000XM5 is a clear winner at the time of publication.

-How does the Bose Noise Cancelling Headphones 700 compare to the Sony WH-1000XM5?
+How does the Bose Noise Canceling Headphones 700 compare to the Sony WH-1000XM5?

-When comparing the Bose Noise Cancelling Headphones 700 to the Sony WH-1000XM5, it’s clear that both headsets are at the top of their games but Sony’s noise cancelling and passive isolation overtakes Bose’s here too.
+When comparing the Bose Noise Canceling Headphones 700 to the Sony WH-1000XM5, it’s clear that both headsets are at the top of their games but Sony’s noise canceling and passive isolation overtakes Bose’s here too.
 The ANC chart below shows that Bose still does a good job attenuating frequencies below 1kHz but the XM5 headphones are ultimately the better buy.